Here are a few things to keep in mind when planning for a substitute, plus a short list of the paperwork that goes into a basic sub plan.

 - The name and location of another adult who can answer questions.

-If you’re reading this because you’re about to take your first “mental health” day, you’ll probably want to use the form below to sign up for the Disillusionment Power Pack.
+Are you reading this because you’re about to take your first “mental health day?”
+If so, you may want to sign up for the Disillusionment Power Pack.